jhmejia/minimal3/pages/bookshelf/shelf.md

     <script src="app.js"></script>
 </div>

-*to scroll the shelf using your mouse press SHIFT key then scroll
+*to scroll the shelf using your mouse press SHIFT-key, then scroll